dfailing/davidfailing.com/content/teaching/current.md

   certificate_url: # Always leave blank - produces "See certificate"
 ---

 I am currently an instructor at Coconino Community College and a graduate teaching assistant at Northern Arizona University.
+I am also available for [private tutoring]({{< ref "/tutoring" >}}) (including for most mathematics and statistics courses at CCC and NAU) - click through to see a list, or contact me at david.failing@gmail.com to discuss rates.